kaiachain/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

    - WKLAY
    - Some [KIP7](https://kips.klaytn.foundation/KIPs/kip-7) and [ERC20](https://eips.ethereum.org/EIPS/eip-20) utility tokens.

-Here is a [list](./dex_contracts.json) of addresses which is already deployed in Baobab with MultiSig contract as owner.
-Its recommended to deploy your own contracts in Baobab for testing to execute all the functions as the privateKey used to deploy these contracts will be the admin.
+Here is a [list](./dex_contracts.json) of addresses which is already deployed in Kairos with MultiSig contract as owner.
+Its recommended to deploy your own contracts in Kairos for testing to execute all the functions as the privateKey used to deploy these contracts will be the admin.

 ## Usage